 Currency values are in constant flux, regularly going up and down in value.
 Five years ago, $1AUD was worth $0.90 USD.
-Today it’s worth $0.68 USD.
+At time of writing it’s worth $0.66 USD.

 However, this isn’t entirely random and there are factors that affect its performance.
 In this post we examine five factors that influence currency value.

 Australia’s interest rates are set by the Reserve Bank of Australia (RBA).